 Base Titanium is committed to working with communities to improve living standards and provide livelihood opportunities.

 The main aim is to deliver this through the implementation of a variety of community projects.
 With substantial amounts of funding going towards these projects, it is intended to be the engine room for community development that will outlast the life of the mine.

 Agricultural and animal husbandry programmes play a major role in this objective and work is already underway in this regard.

 Base engaged a specialist Australian consultant to look into improving agricultural productivity and diversity in Kwale.
 Business for Development (“B4D”) has an extensive track record of implementing such programmes in a number of countries.

 Other projects include:

 - Supporting the Ministry of Health in the implementation of its Community Health Strategy which aims to improve the health status of Kenyan communities.

-- Additionally, we are working with local non-governmental and community based organisations in the area of enterprise development, such as Village Savings and Loans Association (“VSLA”) schemes for volunteer community health workers and enterprise development for youth and women’s groups.
+- Working with local non-governmental and community based organisations in the area of enterprise development, such as Village Savings and Loans Association (“VSLA”) schemes for volunteer community health workers and enterprise development for youth and women’s groups.

 The programmes have already impacted many parts of Kwale County, including the project host resettlement site, communities adjacent to the mine, as well as the Likoni area in Mombasa County where Base Titanium’s port facility is located.